Reflections on the Washington Consensus: When the World Bank turned to free trade for its transport infrastructure projects

-The term “Washington Consensus” is usually used to refer to a liberal-inspired set of measures implemented in the late 1980s, primarily aimed at developing countries.
-The use of this expression reduces our understanding of the creation and spread of these policies.
-By looking at how the World Bank’s transport infrastructure projects became free-trade-oriented in the 1980s, this paper throws into question our knowledge about these measures, how they spread, and the groups that promoted them.
-This free trade dimension of the World Bank’s infrastructure projects is not related to any ideological conversion of its employees to the neo-liberal dogma, but rather to the redefinition of roles within the organization’s daily operations.
-Moreover, it is not supported by economists, but by engineers.
-Based on this example, the article advocates paying more attention to the diversity of liberal turns, rather than their common features.
+The term “Washington Consensus” is normally used to refer to a liberal-leaning set of measures implemented in the late 1980s, primarily aimed at developing countries.
+However, the use of this expression hampers our understanding of the creation and dissemination of these policies.
+In examining how the World Bank’s transport infrastructure projects became free-trade-oriented in the 1980s, this paper throws into question our knowledge about these activities, how they spread, and the groups that promoted them.
+This free trade dimension of the World Bank’s infrastructure projects is not related to any ideological conversion of its employees to neoliberal dogma; rather, it stems from a redefinition of roles within the organization’s daily operations.
+Moreover, this change was supported not by economists, but by engineers.
+Based on this example, the article advocates paying more attention to the diversity of liberal policy developments, rather than to their common features.

 - World Bank

 - Washington Consensus

 - structural adjustments